AnushkaRi/chat-app/README.md

 # Chat App - Algebra Final Project

-A single-page chat application built with React and Scaledrone.
+A responsive single-page chat application built with React and Scaledrone.
 Scaledrone is a library for simple implementation of chat funcionality and realtime messaging service.

 Technologies used: React.js, Redux, Router and Scaledrone.